toliva/ConnectivityContent/apis/Product-API/02-reference.md

 smokingPreferences | Array[[SmokingPreference](#/definitions/SmokingPreferenceDTO)] | Used to define whether the room type is smoking, nonsmoking, or if both options are available on request.
 If a single smoking option is provided, then the room is, by default, only available in this configuration.
 If both options are provided, then a choice will be offered to the customer at the time he makes a reservation, and the customer preference will be sent in electronic booking messages to the partner roomSize | [RoomSize](#/definitions/RoomSizeDTO) | Optional.
 Used to define room size.
 When used, both size in square feet and in square meters must be specified. views | Array[[viewEnum](#/definitions/viewEnum)] | Optional.
 Used to define view(s) from the room.
-There can be up to 2 different views defined per room type.
+There can be up to 2 different views defined per room type. wheelchairAccessibility | boolean | Optional.
+Used to indicate whether the room is configured to be wheelchair accessible or not.

 <a name="/definitions/RoomTypeNameDTO"></a>
 #### RoomTypeName